MethodoxTech/ArcadiaBackends/README.md

 - [ ] Support listening to multiple channels.

+## Setup

+1. Use Visual Studio or `dotnet`: Build and run the server;
+2. User GUI Frontend: connect to server.

 ## Features/Limitations

 As a program-accessible global authentication free broadcast server, Arcadia is designed to foster a healthy real-time help and discussion community experience with those feature decisions in mind: